Note: this is an old tutorial migrated from a previous version of the website.

 Per-leaf bending is produced simply by deforming the leaves up and down along the Z axis, using the blue channel to control leaf stiffness.

-As you can see the per-leaf bending implementation is very similar to the edge deformation one explained above, so I’ll only point out a couple of things: (1) we now keep the movement along the Z axis and kill all movement on the XY axes instead, and (2) to be as consistent as possible with the Crysis implementation, blue vertex color is painted on the vertices of the mesh that do not need to move, so we have to use the
+As you can see the per-leaf bending implementation is very similar to the edge deformation one explained above, so I’ll only point out a couple of things: (1) we now keep the movement along the Z axis and kill all movement on the XY axes instead, and (2) to be as consistent as possible with the Crysis implementation, blue vertex color is painted on the vertices of the mesh that do not need to move, so we have to use the 1-x instruction to mask out the blue vertices.

 Detail bending: per-leaf variation